projectweekend/Pi-Holly/README.md

 ![News Screen Shot](http://i.imgur.com/gVPEFek.jpg)

 # API Routes
 The following routes are used add/retreive data from the web server exposed on the local network.
-The user facing **dashboard** pages retrieve the all information they display through these endpoints.
-Likewise, the **worker** processes that gather info use the same routes to send data back to MongoDB.

 ## Get latest system temperature